heiner/dylaniki/Rollin’_and_Tumblin’.md

 Lead guitar: open G tuning, capo 3rd fret

-The lead guitar part, as well as the arrangement as a whole, is almost note for note taken from Muddy Waters’ song of the same name.
+The lead guitar part, as well as the arrangement as a whole, is almost note for note taken from Muddy Waters' song of the same name.

 The riff between the lines is played like this on the open-tuned guitar: